datnguye/dbterd/docs/nav/guide/cli-references.md

 ### --select (-s)

-Selecttion criteria.
+Selection criteria.
 Support 'starts with' a string where string is:
   - table name (or part of it)
-  - schema name (or part of it) formed as `schema:<your_schema_name>
+  - schema name (or part of it) formed as `schema:<your_schema_name>`
 > Select all dbt models if not specified

 **Examples:**